sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1600 - file-types.md

 - For TIFF documents, SenseML methods that attempt to render pages return an error, including:
      - pixel-based methods, such as Box, Checkbox, Signature, and image coordinates returned by the Document Range method
      - Key/Value method
-     - Fixed Table and Table methods with the Stop parameter specified.
+     - Fixed Table method with the Stop parameter specified.
 Use the Text Table method as an alternative.